Coach Training Isn't Just for "Coaches" ...Here's Why

 But what about all of those things in the middle?

 In the middle you have everyone with a preexisting career, who uses their coach training to build stronger relationships and become more effective at what they do.

 Professionals who might use coach training in their businesses or positions include:

 - Hospital staff and administration who want to make the process less about politics and procedure and more about connecting with patients and staff to meet their needs and increase patient trust and satisfaction.

 - STEM field professionals who want to increase their interpersonal skills, collaborate more effectively with coworkers, and increase productivity.
-(I could write an entire article on it, but, suffice to say, the “soft skills” of communicating well, empowering staff, and being a good coach top the list!)
+(Did you see the recent research from Google about the most important qualities in their managers?
+I could write an entire article on it, but, suffice to say, the “soft skills” of communicating well, empowering staff, and being a good coach top the list!)

 - Special ed, high school, continuing education, or alternative school system teachers who want to instill extra value into their curriculums and help their students move on with passion, purpose, and a plan.

 - Pastors, priests, and congregational or small group leaders who want to integrate coaching techniques to support and deepen their own faith-based leadership, guidance, and effectiveness.